kotbeg/APItestCode/README.md

 6. Run the mocha tests by typing <npm test> in command line.

 ## Performance test plan:
-This performance test plan outlines the objectives, scope, methodology, and tools to evaluate the performance of the JSONPlaceholder API, a free online REST API for testing and prototyping.
+This performance test plan outlines the objectives, scope, methodology, and tools to evaluate the performance of the JSONPlaceholder API.

 #### Objectives
 The primary objectives of the performance testing are: